 Papers and publications of the former Trinity College of Music (and its precursors).
 Trinity College of Music was established in 1872 as the Church Choral Society and College of Church Music by the Reverend Henry George Bonavia Hunt and Sir Frederick A. Gore Ouseley.
 The college was incorporated as Trinity College London in 1875, and changed its name to Trinity College of Music in 1904.
 Local examinations and diplomas were administered by the college from 1877 until 1992 when Trinity College London was established as a separate company.
 In 2005 Trinity College of Music merged with the Laban Dance Centre to become Trinity Laban Conservatoire of Music and Dance.
 This archive is described on the Archives Hub.

 The Westbrook Collection

 This is a growing collection of original scores by composer/pianist/band leader Mike Westbrook O.B.E. and singer/librettist Kate Westbrook, with related ephemera including a fine collection of posters.
 It contains works from 1971 to date in a wide variety of genres: jazz, contemporary music, opera, music hall and popular song.
 The scores include solo piano works, songs, jazz-cabaret and music-theatre pieces, opera vocal scores, compositions for jazz ensemble and large-scale settings for jazz orchestra.
-A hand list of the Westbrook Collection is available.
+A hand list of the Westbrook Collection and an additional list of Westbrook Collection posters are available.

 Rita Williams Popular Song Collection